Articles > Business > What are the steps to get an MBA

 What is an MBA?

-An MBA is a graduate degree that many professionals use to prepare them for career growth.
+An MBA opens in new window is a graduate degree that many professionals use to prepare for career growth.
 The degree program typically emphasizes leadership, management and marketing skills, with courses in MBA programs focusing on critical thinking and effective management practices.

 MBAs are valuable credentials that are often helpful to those who want to enhance their knowledge and potential.
 But what’s the best way to get an MBA, and how long does it take?

-1. Earn your bachelor’s degree
+1. Earn a bachelor’s degree

 2. Gain relevant work experience

-Work experience isn’t just a crucial part of MBA admission, but a sign that you can fully engage with course content.
-Having at least two to five years of professional experience can help prospective MBA students better understand and interact with an MBA program, but that’s not necessarily a requirement unless pursuing a competency-based MBA program.
+Work experience isn’t just a crucial part of MBA admission, but a sign that a student can fully engage with course content.
+Having at least two to five years of professional experience can help prospective MBA students better understand and interact with an MBA program, but that's not necessarily a requirement unless pursuing a competency-based MBA program.
 For those who want to pursue a self-driven, competency-based MBA program, that preexisting experience is critical for demonstrating mastery.

 3. Prepare for and take the GMAT or GRE